What Is a Distributed Workforce? The Complete Guide for 2026

 Business continuity and resilience

-Companies that embraced distributed work before 2020 barely missed a beat when offices closed.
+Companies that built distributed infrastructure before 2020 barely missed a beat when offices closed.
 Their systems, culture, and workflows already supported location independence.
-A distributed workforce offers built-in resilience against disruptions, whether from pandemics, natural disasters, or local emergencies.
+A distributed workforce provides built-in resilience against disruptions, whether from pandemics, natural disasters, or local emergencies.

 Challenges of distributed work